 After planning a month-long trip through 9 of the most beautiful cities in Europe two years ago, followed by a 5-country trip last summer, I’ve learned a thing or two about researching travel options with short notice!
 Naively, I never would have imagined how many road blocks I would encounter when planning the trip, but all-in-all I think everything ran pretty smoothly.
 Here are the most invaluable websites I used to plan from start to finish.

 These resources will help you plan an amazing trip and get around with ease!

 This is probably my favorite website of all time!
 I literally browse it when I have nothing better to do because it’s so fascinating.
 Basically, Google created a search engine for flights that allows you to see how much it would cost to get to anywhere in the world.
-It’s extremely customizable so you can set the duration of a trip (for example, less than 15 hours total), exclude any airlines you don’t want to fly on, or keep the price below a certain cost.
+It’s fully customizable so you can set the duration of a trip (for example, less than 15 hours total), exclude any airlines you don’t want to fly on or keep the price below a certain cost.
 You can easily adjust your dates, and even select a general region like “South America” to see multiple options for the area!
 It’s the perfect tool for travelers with flexible schedules or anyone who wants to compare trips on multiple airlines.

 There are so many low-cost ways of traveling through Europe, that it can be a pain to search for so many different options.
 Rome2Rio is a tool that allows you to input your starting point and your destination, so it can research the best ways of traveling between the two places!
 They search airfares, trains, buses, and most recently carpooling!
 Yup, you could pay someone a reasonable fee to bring you with them to your destination!
 The only thing I would be mindful of is the low-cost airfares within Europe, as the ticket price is posted, but not the charges you may incur for checking baggage – which can be quite hefty!